hugerte/hugerte/modules/oxide/README.md

-# TinyMCE Oxide skin tools
+# HugeRTE Oxide skin tools
 This project contains the default skins as well as tools and files needed to build your own skin for HugeRTE.

 Visit the [TinyMCE 6 documentation](https://www.tiny.cloud/docs/tinymce/6/creating-a-skin/) for instructions on how to create and build skins for HugeRTE until we host the docs on our own website.